 Just as Ezra discovered that “the hand of the princes and rulers has been chief in this trespass,” so it is now.
 The leaders of God’s people are those most guilty in this transgression, which explains why so little is ever said about this subject.
 The hands of the men whom God’s people trust most are covered with the blood of saints who fell from righteousness because of ungodly marriages — marriages sanctioned by ministers.
 I wonder how many more of our young women will be sacrificed to the lust of unbelieving men before the people of God demand that it stop.
 And how many more of our young men will be allowed to trade their fire and faith for worldly wives, before the saints cry aloud for help, as the repentant Israelites cried to Ezra (Ezr.
 10:14)?
 There will be an accounting to God for the ungodly marriages to which ministers are lending their hand.

 Young friend, do not yoke yourself in marriage to anyone who has not been born into the family of God.
 No words can express the grief of those who have joined themselves to those who have no heart for Christ.
 Their stories (and they are many) are heartbreaking.
 How can two hostile spirits work together in the same yoke?
 If your spouse’s objective is carnal and yours is spiritual, what will the outcome be?
 Oh, how many precious brothers and sisters are defeated and confused because of worldly entanglements, marriage being one of the chief.
 Their pathetic and despairing spiritual condition gives somber testimony to the veracity of the word of God.

 Every young believer should be taught that his or her marriage is to be contracted through Christ.
-That is the key to God's blessing.
+That is the key to God’s blessing.
 It is the way God unites a man and woman physically, mentally, and spiritually.
 A marriage thus formed is unbreakable.
-Jesus spoke of such a marriage when he said, "What therefore GOD has joined together, let not man put asunder" (Mk.
+Jesus spoke of such a marriage when he said, “So then, what God has joined together, let not man separate” (Mk.
 10:9).